ahuigo/ahuigo.github.io/post/code/code-character.md

 There are at least two important differences:

-- *Accuracy of sorting*
+a. *Accuracy of sorting*

 	utf8_unicode_ci is based on the Unicode standard for sorting, and sorts accurately in a very wide range of languages.

 	utf8_general_ci comes close to correct Unicode sorting in many common languages, but has a number of limitations: in some languages, it won't sort correctly at all.
 In others, it will merely have some quirks.

-- *Performance*
+b. *Performance*

-	utf8_general_ci is faster at comparisons and sorting, because it takes a bunch of performance-related shortcuts.

-	utf8_unicode_ci uses a much more complex comparison algorithm which aims for correct sorting according in a very wide range of languages.
+	utf8_general_ci is faster at comparisons and sorting, because it takes a bunch of performance-related shortcuts. utf8_unicode_ci uses a much more complex comparison algorithm which aims for correct sorting according in a very wide range of languages.
 This makes it slower to sort and compare large numbers of fields.

 Unicode defines complex sets of rules for how characters should be sorted.
 These rules need to take into account language-specific conventions; not everybody sorts their characters in what we would call 'alphabetical order'.

-- As far as Latin (ie "European") languages go, there is not much difference between the Unicode sorting and the simplified utf8_general_ci sorting in MySQL, but there are still a few differences:
+a.
+As far as Latin (ie "European") languages go, there is not much difference between the Unicode sorting and the simplified utf8_general_ci sorting in MySQL, but there are still a few differences:

 	For examples, the Unicode collation sorts "ß" like "ss", and "Œ" like "OE" as people using those characters would normally want, whereas utf8_general_ci sorts them as single characters (presumably like "s" and "e" respectively).

-- In non-latin languages, such as Asian languages or languages with different alphabets, there may be a lot more differences between Unicode sorting and the simplified utf8_general_ci sorting.
+b.
+In non-latin languages, such as Asian languages or languages with different alphabets, there may be a lot more differences between Unicode sorting and the simplified utf8_general_ci sorting.
 The suitability of utf8_general_ci will depend heavily on the language used.
 For some languages, it'll be quite inadequate.

 Some Unicode characters are defined as ignorable, which means they shouldn't count toward the sort order and the comparison should move on to the next character instead. utf8_unicode_ci handles these properly.